-Orchitis can be caused by either a bacterial or viral infection.
+Orchitis can be caused by a bacterial or viral infection.
 Sometimes a cause of orchitis can't be determined (idiopathic orchitis).

-Most cases of viral orchitis are the result of the mumps virus.
-About one-third of males who contract the mumps after puberty develop orchitis during their course of the mumps, usually four to seven days after onset.
+Viral orchitis is usually caused by the mumps virus.
+About one-third of males who contract the mumps after puberty develop orchitis, usually four to seven days after onset of the mumps.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.